 Many accountants who are quite acquainted with conventional accounting practices find it hard to adapt themselves for accounting for cryptocurrencies.
 This is because, at present, cryptocurrencies do not have any accounting standards in place.
-There is no standard guide that would explain to professionals how to handle accounting for digital currencies like bitcoin and others.
+There is no standard guide that would explain to professionals how to handle accounting in Dubai, UAE for digital currencies like bitcoin and others.

 What is cryptocurrency?